-Section 2 presents the model of the Good and Bad investments.
-Then, it derives the dynamical system that governs the equilibrium trajectory under the additional assumption that the Good investment has no agency problem and hence it is subject to no borrowing constraint.
+Section 2 presents the model of the Good and Bad projects.
+Then, it derives the dynamical system that governs the equilibrium trajectory under the additional assumption that the Good has no agency problem and hence it is subject to no borrowing constraint.
 Section 3 characterizes the equilibrium for the full set of parameter values, which enables us to identify the condition under which the steady state loses its stability and endogenous fluctuations occur.
-The main conclusion is that, when the Bad investment is sufficiently profitable, instability and fluctuations occur when the agency problem for the Bad investment is neither too low nor too high.
+The main conclusion is that, when the Bad is sufficiently profitable, instability and fluctuations occur when the agency problem for the Bad is neither too low nor too high.
 Section 4 presents some examples of chaotic dynamics.
-Section 5 shows that the results are robust, when a small agency problem for the Good investment is reintroduced.
-Section 6 develops a model of the Good, the Bad, and the Ugly, which combines both credit multiplier and credit reversal effects.
-Section 7 offers some concluding comments.
+Section 5 reintroduces a borrowing constraint for the Good projects.
+Section 6 develops a model of the Good, the Bad, and the Ugly, which combines both credit multiplier and credit reversal effects and shows how intermittency and asymmetric fluctuations occur.

-2. The Basic Model.
+2. The Good and The Bad.

 In the basic model, there are two types of investment projects: the Good and the Bad.
 (A third type, called the Ugly, is introduced in section 6.)
 The Good and the Bad differ in two dimensions.
 They have different general equilibrium effects on the net worth of other agents.
-They also differ in the difficulty of external finance, and hence in the self-financing requirements.
+They may also differ in the agency problem, and hence in the self-financing requirements.
 To capture these differences in a simple and tractable manner, the following modeling strategies have been adopted.

 First, following Bernanke and Gertler (1989), we adopt the Diamond (1965) two-period overlapping generations (OG) model as a basis of our analysis.
 In the Diamond model, a new generation of agents arrives to the scene in each period with an endowment, called "labor."
+This gives us a simple way of modeling differential aggregate demand spillovers, or general dynamics for the full set of the parameter values, because the standard techniques in mathematics are available only for the continuous maps.
+The specification in the present paper is the simplest one that we found, which maintains the continuity of the maps, enabling us to applying the standard techniques.

-This gives us a simple way of modeling differential aggregate demand spillovers, or general equilibrium price effects between the Good and the Bad, by assuming that labor is used in the former, but not in the latter.
+equilibrium price effects between the Good and the Bad, by assuming that labor is used in the former, but not in the latter.
 What is important is that the agents have some endowments, whose equilibrium values depend on the composition of the current investments.
-"Labor" in our model should be interpreted broadly to include, "human capital," "land," "patents" or any other endowments or assets held by the agents, who could sell them or use them as collaterals to satisfy the self-financing requirements of their investments.
+"Labor" in our model should not be literally interpreted.
+Instead, it should be interpreted more broadly to include "human capital," "land," "patents" or any other endowments or assets held by the potential borrowers, who could sell them or use them as collaterals to satisfy the self-financing requirements of their investments.
 The two-period OG framework also allows us to abstract from the complication that arises from the presence of the wealth-constrained investments in the intertemporal maximization problem.
 A "period" in our model should be interpreted as the time it takes to complete a typical investment project.